odibua/covid19TrackingProject/README.md

 [here](https://github.com/odibua/covid19TrackingProject/tree/master/states/california/csvs)

-Each csv has columns of data containing the case/death count of each ethnicity, the date of that count, and a disparity ratio that is defined as the ratio between the percentage of total cases/deaths represented by an ethnicity to that same ethnicity's representation in the state/county of interest.
-For example, a disparity ratio of two would mean that a particular ethnicity is represented in COVID twice as much as would be expected based on their representation in the region.
+Each csv has columns of data containing the case/death count of each ethnicity, the date of that count, and a disparity ratio.

+**Disparity Ratio Definition**
+  - percentage of total cases or deaths represented by an ethnicity/ percentage of total population of an ethnicity in a particular region
+  - A disparity ratio of 2 for cases would indicate that an ethnicity has cases at twice the rate one would expect based on their population

 **NOTES OF INTEREST**
 1. In many counties/states their are people whose ethnicities are not known.
 Those are